-- · Create an IAM role, that Amazon Kinesis Analytics can assume to read the S3 object on your behalf. - 2.
+- Store preceding reference data as an object in your S3 bucket. - Create an IAM role, that Amazon Kinesis Analytics can assume to read the S3 object on your behalf. - 2.
 Add the reference data source to your application.
-Amazon Kinesis Analytics reads the S3 object and create an in-application reference table that you can guery in your application code. - 3.
+Amazon Kinesis Analytics reads the S3 object and create an in-application reference table that you can query in your application code. - 3.
 Test.
-In your application code you will write a join query to join the in-application stream with the in-application reference table, to get company name for each ticker symbol.
+In your application code you will write a join query to join the in-application stream with the inapplication reference table, to get company name for each ticker symbol.